SuperGrasp: Single-View Object Grasping via Superquadric Similarity Matching, Evaluation, and Refinement: Experiments

-As shown in Table~\ref{tab:sim}, in the relatively cluttered scene with 10 objects, our method achieves both an average grasp success rate and an average task success rate of over \(95\%\), demonstrating its strong stability and efficiency.
-Compared with the structurally similar two-stage method PointNetGPD, our method improves the average grasp success rate by \(16.32\%\) and the average task success rate by \(64.59\%\).
-Compared with the end-to-end Contact-GraspNet baseline, our method improves the average grasp success rate by \(16.83\%\) and the average task success rate by \(14.67\%\).
+As shown in Table~\ref{tab:sim}, in the relatively cluttered scene with 10 objects, our method achieves both an average grasp success rate and an average task success rate of over \(94\%\), demonstrating its strong stability and efficiency.
+Compared with the structurally similar two-stage method PointNetGPD, our method improves the average grasp success rate by \(15.26\%\) and the average task success rate by \(64.66\%\).
+Compared with the end-to-end Contact-GraspNet baseline, our method improves the average grasp success rate by \(15.77\%\) and the average task success rate by \(14\%\).
 These results jointly validate the superiority of the proposed two-stage framework.
 In the more challenging setting with 20 objects, our method still maintains both the average grasp success rate and the average task success rate above \(92\%\).
-Specifically, it surpasses PointNetGPD by \(33.39\%\) and Contact-GraspNet by \(17.40\%\) in grasp success rate, while improving the task success rate by \(58.00\%\) and \(9.84\%\), respectively.
+Specifically, it surpasses PointNetGPD by \(33.39\%\) and Contact-GraspNet by \(17.4\%\) in grasp success rate, while improving the task success rate by \(58\%\) and \(9.84\%\), respectively.
 These results demonstrate the robustness and generalization capability of our method in highly cluttered environments.
 When evaluated on unseen objects that are not included in the training set, our method still achieves an average task success rate above \(94\%\).
-It outperforms PointNetGPD by \(87.63\%\) and Contact-GraspNet by \(25\%\) in task success rate, while the average grasp success rate is improved by \(55.13\%\) and \(25.12\%\), respectively.
-These results further verify the strong object-level generalization ability of the proposed framework.
+It outperforms PointNetGPD by \(88\%\), Contact-GraspNet by \(25\%\), and Chen et al. by \(11.34\%\) in task success rate, while the average grasp success rate is improved by \(55.13\%\), \(25.12\%\), and \(30.89\%\), respectively.
+These results further verify the proposed framework's good object-level generalization.